DavidIvanov02/stoeva-gradev/content/posts/future-of-brand-identity-design/README.md

 ---
-title: "The Future of Brand Identity Design"
+title: 'The Future of Brand Identity Design'
-excerpt: "Exploring emerging trends and technologies that are reshaping how we approach brand identity design in the digital age."
+excerpt: 'Exploring emerging trends and technologies that are reshaping how we approach brand identity design in the digital age.'
-author: "Stoeva Gradev"
+author: 'Stoeva Gradev'
-date: "2024-01-15"
+date: '2024-01-15'
-readTime: "5 min read"
+readTime: '5 min read'
-category: "Branding"
+category: 'Branding'
-tags: ["Design", "Branding", "Trends", "Digital"]
+tags: ['Design', 'Branding', 'Trends', 'Digital']
-image: "/api/placeholder/800/400"
+image: '/api/placeholder/800/400'
 featured: true
 ---